Aviah/one-click-django-polls-tutorial/tutorial_part1.md

     'site_repo.polls'
     )

-Now that the basic app files are in place, we can start to write the app.
+The basic app files are in place, we can start to write the app.
 Edit the app models:

 	you@dev-machine: nano polls/models.py